sribalaji-16/VSDSquadron_FPGA_mini/Task_1.md

 );
 ```

---> here this .RGBLEDEN(1'b1) this enables the RGB LED driver and power the led if it is kept high(1) in its respective port
+> here this .RGBLEDEN(1'b1) this enables the RGB LED driver and power the led if it is kept high(1) in its respective port

 ```verilog
 defparam RGB_DRIVER.RGB0_CURRENT = "0b000001";
 defparam RGB_DRIVER.RGB1_CURRENT = "0b000001";
 defparam RGB_DRIVER.RGB2_CURRENT = "0b000001";
 ```
--->Sets the brightness of each LED and 0b000001 represents a low current setting, making the LED dim
+> Sets the brightness of each LED and 0b000001 represents a low current setting, making the LED dim